Skip to content

 “There are enemies too, and only some are ghosts.
 Some are at the crossings on the moor, they will be in the river valleys, they are in the factories and in the warming skies.”

-So it is that any journey across a fine land can be stopped, beaten back.
+So it is that any journey across a fine land can be halted, beaten back.

-The trickster takes you up the hill to Gunnar’s mound, there by the windy copse of pine.
+The trickster takes you up the hill to Gunnar’s mound, there by the bracing copse of pine.

 When the moon is full, Gunnar’s figure is often seen, sitting in the open air and smiling.
-Long ago, there had been his farmhouse here, and in the barrow he and his wife Hallgerðr still hold hands and beam at the view.
+By the old platform for his farmhouse, by the barrow.
+He and his wife still hold hands and beam at the view.

-They were sticky ghosts.
-They resolved never to leave the green slopes of home.
+They are sticky ghosts.
+They resolved never to leave their green slopes of home.

-The seas were lovely too.
-And the whales did not need to leave either.
+The seas are lovely too.
+The whales did not need to leave either.

-Gunnar was blue-eyed, so swift with a sword it seemed there were three people in the air at once, he had blond hair, a little thin now, and swam like a seal.
-Hallgerðr is still beautiful, her hair fine as silk, it came down to her waist, and none of her nails were chipped or broken.
-The saga said she always wants to be the centre of attention, she’s not so even-tempered as Gunnar.
+Gunnar is blue-eyed, so swift with a sword it seems like there are three people in the air at once.
+He has blond hair, is a little thin now, and swims like a seal.
+Hallgerðr is still beautiful, her hair fine as silk, it comes down to her waist.
+None of her nails are chipped.
+The saga says she wants to be the centre of attention, she’s not so even-tempered as Gunnar.

-They both had loved Sámr their dog, so warmly greet Reyfar whenever he brings visitors.
-Samr had been killed at this very home by the jealous neighbour Morð, the same night as Gunnar was killed.
+They both loved Sámr their dog, so warmly greet Reyfar whenever he brings visitors.
+Samr was slayed at this very home by jealous neighbour Morð, the same night as Gunnar was killed.

-Forty men came down the hollow road to the farmhouse from the fell pastures, enticed his dog Sámr away to kill him, and Gunnar said, you’ve been cruelly used, my foster-child Sámr, and it is expected our deaths are meant to be close together.
-They were attacked, he repelled them with his bow, he injured fourteen and killed two, but his bow was cut by Thorbrand.
+Forty men come down the hollow road to the farmhouse from the fell pastures.
+They entice his dog Sámr away.
+Gunnar says, you’ve been cruelly used, my foster-child Sámr.
+It is expected our deaths are meant to be close together.

-Gunnar’s friend Njál buried him in the mound.
-Even when dead, Gunnar still had to see the magic of the southern light on the hills.
+Gunnar’s friend Njál buries him in the mound.
+Even when dead, Gunnar still has to see the magic of the southern light on the hills.

 “How lovely the slopes are,